taeheechoi/youtube-pycor-log-file-scanner-notification/Readme.md

-# Epicor Automation using Python - Searching specific words or sentences within larger log files.
+# Epicor Automation using Python - Searching specific words or sentences within the large log files and send a notification for findings.

 <!-- ABOUT THE PROJECT -->